Headset is not turning on?

 2a.
 If Omnicept Runtime is running and Sensor Diagnostics fails:

-If of all these things are still causing an issue, reach out to us via a ticket here on Zendesk and attach your omnicept.log in C:\Program Data\HP\HP Omnicept (you will need to be viewing hidden folders)
+If there is still an issue, reach out to us via a ticket on Zendesk and attach your omnicept.log in C:\Program Data\HP\HP Omnicept (you will need to be viewing hidden folders)

 1b.
 If Sensor Diagnostic succeeds, move on to the next step